levkovigor/freertos-template2/doc/README-eclipse.md

 2. Import the project by going to File &rarr; Import &rarr; Existing Projects into Workspace and selecting the cloned folder.

+## Additional Information

+### Cross compiler path

+It is not recommended anymore to add the cross-compile toolchain to the system environmental variables.
+Eclipse still requires access to utilities like `arm-none-eabi-gdb`.
+Because a xPacks cross compiler toolchain is used, the toolchain path should be added to the Eclipse internal path variables automatically as long as the MCU settings for Eclipse were configured properly.

 ### Lauch Configurations

 Launch configuration were provided.
 These configurations use the build configuration provided